ShonChassel/Netflix/README.md

-# :tv: Bitcoin
+# :tv: Netflix

-Bitcoin is a Digital wallet App.
+Netflix is a movies  App.

 ✅ Users can search their contacts using the search bar.
 ✅ Users can explore different contacts filter them by filterModal.